-Hair color for both boys and girls must not be of an extreme non-natural color (i.g., blue, pink, purple, red, orange).
+Hair color for both boys and girls must not be of an extreme non-natural color (i.e., blue, pink, purple, red, orange).

-Out of Uniform Days: Skirts must be of modest length; No shorts, yoga pants, or pajama bottoms; Leggings must be accompanied by shorts or a long enough t-shirt or outerwear to completely cover your bottom; No bedroom slippers, flip flops, or backless shoes; No sleeveless shirts or shirts with spaghetti straps; No ripped jeans that expose the skin; No hats or bandanas.
+Out of Uniform Days: Skirts must be of modest length; No shorts, leggings, yoga pants, or pajama bottoms; No bedroom slippers, flip flops, or backless shoes; No sleeveless shirts or shirts with spaghetti straps; No ripped jeans that expose the skin; No hats or bandanas.
 All logos and artwork on t-shirts, shirts, or sweatshirts must be appropriate and reflect the values of KCHS.